 Various localization approaches have been proposed to augment a surgeon’s ability to achieve complete surgical radicality during PME.
 Multimodality HORs permit on-site image acquisition and real-time intraoperative guidance for image-guided localization followed by thoracoscopic surgery.
 Selecting an appropriate fiducial marker based on the target nodule’s properties and available resources is critical for effective image-guided PME.
 The future of iVATS will likely focus on improving the tumor specificity of targeted contrast agents, allowing for improved accuracy for in vivo tumor identification and resection.

-Z Chen received funding from Mackay memorial hospital (Taipei, Taiwan) and would like to thank the institution for their support.
+Z Chen received funding from Mackay memorial hospital (Taipei) and would like to thank the institution for their support.

 Conflicts of Interest: The authors have no conflicts of interest to declare.

 - Bartlett EK, Simmons KD, Wachtel H, et al. The rise in metastasectomy across cancer types over the past decade.
 Cancer 2015;121:747-57.
 [Crossref] [PubMed]

 - Treasure T, Milosevic M, Fiorentino F, et al. Pulmonary metastasectomy: what is the practice and where is the evidence for effectiveness?
 Thorax 2014;69:946-9.
 [Crossref] [PubMed]

 - Erhunmwunsee L, Tong BC.
 Preoperative Evaluation and Indications for Pulmonary Metastasectomy.
 Thorac Surg Clin 2016;26:7-12.
 [Crossref] [PubMed]

 - Thomford NR, Woolner LB, Clagett OT.
 The surgical treatment of metastatic tumors in the lungs.
 J Thorac Cardiovasc Surg 1965;49:357-63.
 [PubMed]